 In total, there were more than 100 Elementary German students at two Midwestern universities, who participated in different stages of the study.
 The participants represented a mostly homogeneous group with characteristics that are common for college-level learners.

 There were two parallel experiments in this study that employed identical methods but focused on two different target structures.
 Thus, both experiments examined the effect of the three study tutorials on learners' knowledge and satisfaction, but Experiment 1 focused on the regular verb conjugation, whereas Experiment 2 focused on the separable-prefix verbs.
 For each experiment, the participants completed a pretest, worked with the assigned tutorial mode, completed a posttest, and filled out a number of questionnaires.

 The results of the analysis demonstrated that the study tutorials helped learners to significantly improve their knowledge of grammar; however, the mode of the tutorial did not make a difference.
 Likewise, all modes of tutorial received similar satisfaction ratings; however, additional qualitative analysis suggested that a considerable number of the participants preferred the animated mode.

 The findings of the study demonstrate that computer-based grammar tutorials can be effective and welcome tools to review grammar for language learners.
 Moreover, tutorials of this type can be a viable method of achieving the desired balance between the form- and meaning-focused activities in language classrooms.
 Also, such tutorials appeal to learners because they support more individualized learning.

 animation, computer-based tutorial, explicit grammar, German, recording of a teacher

 Copyright 2011 Anna Kolesnikova

 Kolesnikova, Anna.
-"Investigating effects of computer-based grammar tutorials." doctoral dissertation, University of Iowa, 2011.
+"Investigating effects of computer-based grammar tutorials."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.